COLLABORATIVE LEGAL STRUCTURES FOR AGRI-ENTERPRISES

 STUDY LXXX C - PREPARATION OF AN INTERNATIONAL GUIDANCE DOCUMENT ON COLLABORATIVE LEGAL STRUCTURES FOR AGRICULTURAL ENTERPRISES

-The preparation of the LSAE guidance instrument is expected to take place over six sessions of the Working Group, followed by a period of consultations before the complete draft is submitted for adoption by UNIDROIT, FAO and IFAD in 2025.
+The tentative calendar for the CLSAE Project envisages the preparation of the draft instrument over seven Working Group sessions, followed by a period of consultations in 2025 before submitting the complete draft for adoption by UNIDROIT, FAO and IFAD.

 In 2021, on 15 and 16 April, the Secretariat co-organised a Consultation Webinar with FAO and IFAD to gather further input on the topics that could be potentially covered in the Guidance Document (for more information see below).
 The conclusions and recommendations of the Webinar were presented at the 100th session of the Governing Council which agreed with the Secretariat’s proposal to upgrade the status of the LSAE project to allow for the establishment of a Working Group and to permit the allocation of resources for experts to continue the delineation of the scope and content of the prospective Guidance Document (UNIDROIT 2021 – C.D.
 (100) B.5).
 The General Assembly supported the recommendation by the Governing Council, allocating high priority status to the LSAE project at its 80th session in December 2021.

-In 2022, the first session of the LSAE Working Group took place from 23-25 February and the second session of the Working Group was held on 2-4 November.
-Progress was made in clarifying the scope and content of the prospective guidance instrument and the Governing Council recommended maintaining the high-priority level of the LSAE project in the 2023-2025 Work Programme (UNIDROIT 2022 – C.D.
+In 2022, the first session of the CLSAE Working Group took place from 23-25 February and the second session of the Working Group was held on 2-4 November.
+Progress was made in clarifying the scope and content of the prospective guidance instrument and the Governing Council recommended maintaining the high-priority level of the CLSAE project in the 2023-2025 Work Programme (UNIDROIT 2022 – C.D.
 (101) 10).

 The Consultation Webinar was held online on 15 and 16 April 2021 and served as a brainstorming session to inform the drafting of an annotated list of possible topics to be addressed in a prospective future instrument.
 The Consultation included five different sessions respectively focusing on: